Developer Guide

 Common classes

-Classes used by multiple components are in the seedu.patientbook.commons
+Classes used by multiple components are in the seedu.patientbook.commons package.

 Implementation